eugeneai/ZCA/zcalib/README.txt

 Note: This is a demo application, not for production use.

-To run this application you will be required PyGTK, PySQLite and ZODB.
+To run this application you will be required Python modules of GTK-3.0, SQLite and ZODB.

 To run: